-Capital income risk is also taken into account by Hubmer et al. (2017).
+Capital income risk is also taken into account by Hubmer et al. (2019).
 They examine drivers of the rise in wealth inequality in the United States over the last 30 years and find, inter alia, that an increase in tax progressivity would reduce wealth inequality.
 Methodologically, they study a "perfect-foresight transition experiment" and a "myopic transition experiment".
 Our numerical procedure does not require us to assume perfect foresight or myopic behaviour with respect to all random events.
-11 We also allow for both of our labour income and our interest rate processes to have persistent components.
-Idiosyncratic interest rate shocks in Hubmer et al. (2017) are of a transitory nature and affect individual behaviour only through their effect on end-of-period wealth ("cash on hand").
+We also allow for both of our labour income and our interest rate processes to have persistent components.
+Idiosyncratic interest rate shocks in Hubmer et al. (2019) are of a transitory nature and affect individual behaviour only through their effect on end-of-period wealth ("cash on hand").
 In our setup, the persistent nature of interest rate shocks, which are a salient empirical property stressed by Fagereng et al. (2018), makes interest rates a state variable of the household's decision problem.
 The nature of wealth accumulation (the standard regime and the 'exploding' regime) depends on the interest rate level and it is the central mechanism to explain fat right tails.
-Therefore, we do not need an explicit "Kesten mechanism" (Benhabib et al., 2011, Benhabib and Bisin, 2017, Hubmer et al., 2017) to obtain Pareto-shapes of wealth distributions.
-This shape rather results from type and scale-dependence (Gabaix et al., 2016) of capital income risk.
+They result from type and scale-dependence (Gabaix et al., 2016) of capital income risk.

-Our quantitative approach also offers a new feature, not only in comparison to Hubmer et al. (2017).
+Our quantitative approach also offers a new feature, not only in comparison to Hubmer et al. (2019).
 Most of the papers that we are aware of describe wealth inequality by wealth shares.
 How large is the share of wealth that the richest x% of the population own?
 In this tradition, leading to Lorenz curves, growth processes and absolute wealth levels do not matter when comparing model predictions with data.
 One can therefore work with stationary models.
 Because FPEs describe the evolution of densities of levels of random variables, it is natural to look at the densities predicted by the model directly and compare them to empirical densities.
 To this end, we also allow for a growth process in labour income to make sure that model densities grow in levels sufficiently fast as compared to (real) wealth densities.